xtdb/xtdb/docs/mvp.md

 **A:** The goal is to support different languages, and decouple the query engine from its syntax, but this is not currently the case in the MVP.

+**Q:** Does not a lack of schema lead to confusion?

+**A:** It of course depends.

+While CRUX does not enforce a schema, but the user can.
+CRUX only requires that the data can be represented as valid EDN documents.
+Data ingested from different systems can still be assigned qualified keys, which does not require a shared schema to be defined while still avoiding collision.
+Defining such a common schema up front might be prohibitive and CRUX instead aims to enable exploration of the data from different sources early.
+This exploration can also help discover and define the common schema of interest.

+Enforcing constraints on the data to avoid indexing all attributes can be done with `crux.index.ValueToBytes`.
+CRUX does this internally via `crux.index.ValueToBytes` for strings for example, only indexing the full string with range query support up to 128 characters, and as an opaque hash above that limit.
+Returning an empty byte array does not index a value.
+We are aiming to extend this.

+**Q:** How does CRUX deal with time?

+**A:** The business time can be set manually per transaction operation, and might already be defined by an upstream system before reaching CRUX.
+If not set, CRUX defaults business time to the transaction time, which is the `LogAppendTime` assigned by the Kafka broker to the transaction record.
+This time is taken from the local clock of the Kafka broker, which acts as the master wall clock time.

+CRUX does not rely on clock synchronisation or try to make any guarantees about business time.
+Assigning business time manually needs to be done with care, as there has to be either a clear owner of the clock, or that the exact business time ordering between different nodes doesn't strictly matter for the data where it's used.
+NTP can mitigate this, potentially to an acceptable degree, but not guarantee the ordering between nodes.

+**Q:** Does CRUX support sharding?

+**A:** Not in the MVP.
+At the moment the `tx-topic` must use a single partition to guarantee transaction ordering.
+We are considering support for sharding this topic via partitioning or by adding more transaction topics.
+Each partition / topic would have its own independent time line, but CRUX would still support for cross shard queries.
+Sharding is mainly useful to increase throughput.